icssc/ZotMeal/README.md

 - Node v20 (latest of that version)
 - Check by running `node -v`

-Clear expo cache
-- Run `npx expo start -c` to clear the expo cache.
-This usually helps when `pnpm dev` gives an expo related error

 ### Testing

 Run `npx turbo test` at the root of the project.